 Planning for an Emergency

 Some types of injuries and illnesses are time-sensitive.
-Therefore, devising a plan to spring into action as soon as an emergency arises is the best policy.
+Therefore, our next Parent’s Guide to Child Emergencies tip is to devise a plan to spring into action as soon as an emergency arises is the best policy.

 - Keep a file for each child in an easily accessible location in your home.
 The file should include the following, a copy of your child’s insurance information, a list of known allergies and chronic conditions, a list of all medications your child takes, and an emergency contact list